 The Scheme is funded on the principle of aggregate funding.
-Under this principle, the value of employers' future contributions is the balancing item between the actuarial value of the contributors' current and future benefits, and the value of contributors' future contributions and the market value of the Scheme's net assets.
+Under this principle, the value of the employer's future contributions is the balancing item between the actuarial value of the contributors' current and future benefits, and the value of contributors' future contributions and the market value of the Scheme's net assets.